-All thoracoabdominal stab wounds (SW), or any abdominal SW with associated pneumo or hemothorax, are presumed to have a diaphragm injury.
-The risk is higher on the left side due to the protective effect of the liver on the right.
-If another indication for immediate operation is present, then examine/repair the diaphragm at that time.
-If no immediate operation is indicated, then a laparoscopic diaphragm evaluation is indicated.
-This may be delayed (>8-12 hrs) to allow serial exams and ensure no hollow viscus or other operative injury is present.
-Thoracoscopic evaluation/repair is an acceptable alternative, and is the procedure of choice if a co-existing retained hemothorax is present.
+- Stable anterior stab wounds can be locally explored to rule out fascial violation, but not flank or back wounds. - Thoracoabdominal SW or any abdominal SW with associated pneumo/hemothorax = diaphragm injury. - CT with blood/fluid/air on either side of diaphragm = diaphragm injury. - The risk is higher on the left side due to the protective effect of the liver on the right. - If another indication for immediate operation is present, then examine/repair the diaphragm at that time. - If no immediate operation is otherwise indicated, then a laparoscopic diaphragm evaluation is indicated. - If stable, this can be delayed (>8-12 hrs) perform serial exams and ensure no hollow viscus or other operative injury is present. - Thoracoscopic evaluation/repair is an acceptable alternative, and procedure of choice if a retained hemothorax is present.